-- A mild dishwashing liquid in warm water (make a weak dilution), THEN - Vinegar & water (1:8) OR bleach and warm water (1:32) - Cage "furniture" should also be scrubbed clean with the same dilution. - RINSE OFF ALL SOAP AND BLEACH THOROUGHLY WITH PLAIN WATER BEFORE RE-INTRODUCING YOUR PET TO ITS ENCLOSURE!! - NEVER MIX VINEGAR AND BLEACH IT CREATES A TOXIC SOLUTION - NOTE: water used for cleaning does not need to be de-chlorinated, as your pet will not be drinking it or bathing in it.
+- A mild dishwashing liquid (a weak dilution) in warm water, THEN - Vinegar & water (1:8) OR bleach and warm water (1:32) - Cage "furniture" should also be scrubbed clean with the same dilution. - RINSE OFF ALL SOAP AND BLEACH THOROUGHLY WITH PLAIN WATER BEFORE RE-INTRODUCING YOUR PET TO ITS ENCLOSURE!! - NEVER MIX VINEGAR AND BLEACH IT CREATES A TOXIC SOLUTION - NOTE: water used for cleaning does not need to be de-chlorinated, as your pet will not be drinking it or bathing in it.

-GROOMING & HYGIENE: To reduce the risk of contracting and spreading salmonella poisoning, all handlers should wash their hands after handling any lizard.
+GROOMING & HYGIENE: To reduce the risk of contracting and spreading salmonella poisoning, all handlers should wash their hands after handling any reptile.

-SIGNS OF A HEALTHY ANIMAL: smooth, even skin; no traces of mites (small, reddish brown spots around nostrils, near ears and eyes); clear, bright eyes; rounded, full body; strong, even, smooth jaw line; regular record of healthy feeding and defecating schedule.
+SIGNS OF A HEALTHY ANIMAL: smooth, even skin; no traces of mites (small, reddish brown spots around nostrils, near ears and eyes); clear eyes, rounded, full body; strong, even, smooth jaw line; bright eyes; regular record of healthy feeding and defecating schedule.

-It is very important to keep a journal for each animal that records feeding, refusing, defecation, shedding, unusual behavior, changes in behavior and dates of bulb changes.
+It is very important to keep a journal for each animal that records feeding, refusal, defecation, shedding, unusual behavior, changes in behavior and dates of bulb changes.
 This will help your veterinarian trouble-shoot any health issues.

-We recommend physical exams every year or two years with an exotic pet veterinarian for pet lizards, reptiles and amphibians.
-If your vet sees your pet regularly, many common conditions that afflict pet lizards, reptiles and amphibians can be caught and treated early.
+We recommend physical exams every year or two years with an exotic pet veterinarian for pet reptiles and amphibians.
+If your vet sees your pet regularly, many common conditions that afflict pet reptiles and amphibians can be caught and treated early.
 If not caught early enough or if left untreated, many of these conditions can become far worse if not fatal.

-SIGNS OF ILLNESS: Irregular scales; small reddish brown spots (mites) around mouth, eye area, ear area; irregular jaw line, 'dents' in mouth with (or without) cottage cheese-like material (mouth rot); cloudy eyes or dull colored body when not in a shed; dark patches on body; thinned body; irregular feeding and defecating habits.
-Limp, lethargic, sunken eyes; obvious bite marks or wounds from cage mate or prey.
+SIGNS OF ILLNESS: Irregular scales; small reddish brown spots (mites) around mouth, eye area, ear area; irregular jaw line, 'dents' in mouth with or without cottage cheese-like material (mouth rot); cloudy eyes or dull colored body when not in a shed; thinned body; irregular feeding and defecating habits.
+Limp, thin body, lethargy, sunken eyes, pinkish patches or spots on belly or sides; obvious bite marks or wounds from cage mate or prey.